Everyone knows the value of Kanban in terms of product management, so we added our take on the well-known Kanban methodology.

 Corey Ladas is hired away from Microsoft to be a process coach for Kanban at Corbis.

 April of ’07: The incoming CEO of Corbis asks why if the new maintenance process is working so well, then why isn’t it being used across all of IT.
 David agrees and rolls out Kanban across the project portfolio.

-The digital asset management (DAM) project that has already adopts Scrum, adopts Kanban under Corey’s guidance.
-This is the first instance of a two tiered Kanban board with swim lanes.
+The digital asset management (DAM) project adopted Scrum and Kanban under Corey’s guidance.
+It is the first instance of a two-tiered Kanban board with swim lanes.

-June of ’07: Donald holds a conference for Lean New Product Development in Chicago and Rick Garber and David present.
-There are only 55 people in the audience.
+June of ’07: Donald holds a Lean New Product Development conference in Chicago, and Rick Garber and David present.
+There were only 55 people in the audience.

-This is the first presentation of what is now known as the Kanban method complete with classes of service, lead time histogram metrics, operations review, etc.
+It is the first presentation of what is now known as the Kanban method, complete with classes of service, lead time histogram metrics, operations review, and so on.

-January of ’09: Corey Ladas’ book called Scrumban is published based around a series of blog posts he had written about evolving Scrum using Kanban.
+January of ’09: Corey Ladas’ book Scrumban is published based on a series of blog posts about evolving Scrum using Kanban.